Vegas kidnapping suspect’s rosary tattoo led to man named Jesus

-LAS VEGAS (KLAS) – Las Vegas police said a distinctive tattoo of rosary beads with a cross led them to a shooting and kidnapping suspect named Jesus.
+LAS VEGAS, Nev.
+(KLAS) – Las Vegas police said a distinctive tattoo of rosary beads with a cross led them to a shooting and kidnapping suspect named Jesus.

 Jesus Colmenares, 29, faces battery charges with a deadly weapon, kidnapping, assault and owning or possessing a gun by a prohibited person, records showed.